kaitas/vercel-mkdocs-material/README.md

 4. Use the Vercel command: `vercel dev` `vercel` and `vercel --prod`
 or commit to a Git project: `git push`

-Checnk the `Build & Development Settings` items.
+Check the `Build & Development Settings` items.

 - Framework Preset: Other